Omikron BASIC 3.01 (rough english version)

 Single and double-precision "reals" have an exponent of -4,931 to 4,941, and only differ by the precision of their mantissa: 9 significant figures for the first, 19 for the second.

 V%F is a Boolean variable, that is to say a bit of value of 0 or -1

-V%B is a variable representing a byte, that is to say 8 bits, having for possible value from 0 to 255
+V%B is a variable representing a byte, 8 bits of values, from 0 to 255

-These two lattest formats can only be used in arrays.
+These two latest formats can only be used in arrays.

-It's possible to break up a long integer into two short ones:
+It's sometimes useful to break up a long integer into two short ones:

 ?HIGH($12345678) returns 4660 ($1234 converted into decimal), word of "strong weight"

 ?LOW($12345678) returns 22136 ($5678), word of "weak weight".

 Omikron uses to convert the type of the results.
 For example ?LN (3) will give a "real".
 But it happens that it is necessary to specify the result type (attention to round-offs and capacity overflows):